Traeger Smoked Spatchcock Turkey

 • Save the backbone and giblets to make a delicious turkey stock later!
 You never know when you might need it.

-• Think carefully about the woods you use on the Traeger.
+• Think carefully about the wood pellets you use on the Traeger.
 Hickory and mesquite offer a strong and bold flavor, while woods like pecan or maple are delicate and light.
-There’s no wrong wood – it just depends on your taste!
+There’s no wrong wood – it just depends on your preferred taste!

 • Be generous with the rub.
 You’re working with a relatively large bird here, so you don’t want to skimp on the seasoning.
-Rub over the entire turkey and be careful not to miss any sides or hidden parts.
+Rub the seasoning over the entire turkey, and be sure not to miss any sides or crevices.
+Use one of your favorite rubs!

 • ALWAYS rest your bird before slicing.
-This allows the juices to distribute throughout the turkey for a perfectly moist texture.
+This allows the juices to distribute throughout the turkey for a perfectly moist texture so you don’t have a dry bird.
+Give it plenty of time to rest.
+If you slice too early, the juices will escape and flow out.

 Traeger smoked spatchcock turkey carved on a cutting board with parsley and orange slices as garnish